smiyaguchi/oci-spec/README.md

 Use `load` of `Spec` to deserialize oci-runtime-spec config.

 If it is a required item in oci-runtime-spec but there is no value in JSON, an error will occur.
-Also, if there is no JSON value in the optional item in oci-runtime-spec, None will be set.
+Also if there is no JSON value in the optional item in oci-runtime-spec, None will be set.

 For example, `ociVersion` is a required item in oci-runtime-spec, but if `ociVersion` does not exist in JSON, an error occurs.